1–2 spots available for Q2 · Claim yours

 Real case references: Cuez and Imohub

-Two projects that illustrate different ends of this spectrum.
+Two projects that show different ends of this spectrum.

-Cuez is a SaaS platform I worked on where the API layer needed a full refactor.
-The existing system was slow enough that users noticed, and the team had already grown past the point where a single engineer could safely touch the code.
-The engagement was narrower than a full build, and it still cost tens of thousands of dollars in senior engineering time because that is what a performance rebuild takes when correctness matters.
-The outcome: API latency dropped from about three seconds to under 300 milliseconds.
-Full write-up at Cuez: API optimization from 3s to 300ms.
+Cuez is a SaaS platform where I rebuilt the API layer.
+The existing system was slow enough that users noticed, and the team had grown past the point where a single engineer could safely touch the code.
+The engagement was narrower than a full build, and it still cost real senior engineering time because performance work where correctness matters always does.
+Outcome: API latency from about 3 seconds down to about 300 milliseconds — 10x faster — alongside a roughly 40% infrastructure cost reduction.
+Full write-up at Cuez: API optimisation from 3s to 300ms.

-Imohub is a real estate portal handling more than 120,000 property listings, with search, filters, agent profiles, media handling, and map integration.
-The build spanned multiple engineers and multiple months, with ongoing cost to support growth.
+Imohub is a real estate portal handling 120,000+ property listings, with search, filters, agent profiles, media handling, and map integration.
+Sub-half-second query response, 70% infrastructure cost cut versus the original build, Top 3 Google rankings post-launch.
+The build spanned multiple months, with ongoing cost to support growth.
 It is what a mid-size product at the upper end of the table above looks like in practice.
 Full write-up at Imohub: real estate portal at 120K+ listings.

-Between those two, a seed-stage founder shipping an early MVP will usually pay in the $15K to $40K range.
-Related reading: cost to build an MVP in 2026.
+Between those two, a seed-stage founder shipping an early MVP usually pays in the $15K to $40K range.
+Related reading: custom web app development process and cost (2026).

 No-code versus custom: when each pays back

 No-code tools in 2026 are genuinely good.
 Bubble, Webflow with Memberstack, Softr, Glide, Retool for internal tools.
-A smart founder can ship a real product on any of them for between zero and $15,000.
+A smart founder ships a real product on any of them for between zero and $15,000.

 No-code pays back when: